 - Kapas Turtle Valley Resort

-- Kapas Island Resort – click here to book/see current rates
+- Kapas Island Resort – book discounted rates here

 - Ombak Kapas Island

-You can also stay at the nearby Gem Island Resort & Spa – click here to book/see current rates.
+You can also stay at the nearby Gem Island Resort & Spa.
+Book discounted rates here.

-Here are other tips for your trip to Kapas Island:
+Here are some reminders before your trip to Kapas Island.

-- Cash.
-There are no atms in the island.
+- Bring enough cash.
+There are no ATMs in the island.